 - Large plant container or garden area

 - Potting soil

 - Take your child to a plant shop to select herbal tea plants.
 Take the list of plants above for ideas.

-- At your house, have a large container and potting soil available or garden soil area.
+- At your home or a community garden, have a large container and potting soil available or garden soil area.

 - Let your child read the planting directions that accompany each plant.
 General directions are also listed below.

 - All the herbs listed above grow in areas of full sun.
 Your child can use the shovel to dig areas in the ground or in the container’s potting soil for the plants.
 Note that lemon balm and mint herbs are best confined to containers since they can become invasive in gardens.